 Moving Targets

 Few Boston rock bands have burst onto the local scene as fully formed and as blisteringly proficient as Moving Targets.
-More than 25 years after its release, the trio’s debut, Burning in Water, is still an epiphany—a volcanic and wildly charismatic blend of distinct styles, influences, and talents.
-“We were wearing our hearts on our sleeve,” drummer Pat Brady once said regarding the album’s recording process.
-Yes, hearts on sleeves—with a foot on the accelerator and a fist in the air.
+More than 25 years after its release, the trio’s debut album, Burning in Water, is viewed by many as an epiphany, a volcanic and wildly charismatic blend of distinct styles, influences and talents.
+“We were wearing our hearts on our sleeves,” drummer Pat Brady once said regarding the album’s recording process.
+Yes, hearts on their sleeves indeed, but with a foot on the accelerator and a fist in the air.

-Brady joined vocalist/guitarist Kenny Chambers and bassist/vocalist Pat Leonard in forming Moving Targets in 1981.
-The group’s first big break was inclusion on 1984’s Bands That Could Be God, a compilation of Massachusetts artists that was curated by Gerard Cosloy, founder of the well-known music fanzine Conflict.
-Moving Targets’ three contributions to the comp—“Changing Your Mind,” “Waiting for the End,” and “Selfish”—were produced by Lou Giordano, who was associated with the renowned local recording studio Fort Apache.
+The band was formed in 1981 by Brady, vocalist-guitarist Kenny Chambers and bassist-vocalist Pat Leonard.
+Their first big break was being included on 1984’s Bands That Could Be God, a compilation of Massachusetts artists curated by Gerard Cosloy, founder of the popular fanzine Conflict.
+Moving Targets’ three contributions to the disc – “Changing Your Mind,” “Waiting for the End,” and “Selfish” – were produced by Lou Giordano at Fort Apache Studios.

-Giordano assumed the producer role for Burning in Water and coaxed an exceptionally varied performance out of the trio, one that crackled with energy yet never spiraled into chaos.
-Chambers’ anthemic guitar hooks entangled with the frenetic thrash supplied by the rhythmic section of Leonard and Brady.
-Burning in Water—released on Curtis Casella’s Taang!
-Records in 1986—was indebted to a variety of genres (hardcore punk, classic rock, power pop) yet managed to sound sharp and authentic.
-The Boston Phoenix once described it as “one of the most pop-friendly discs that hardcore kids loved, and vice versa.”
+Giordano assumed the producer role for Burning in Water and coaxed an exceptionally varied performance out of the trio, one that crackled with energy yet never spiraled into chaos as Chambers’ anthemic guitar hooks entangled with the frenetic thrash of the Leonard-Brady rhythm section.
+Issued by Taang!
+Records in 1986, Burning in Water was indebted to a variety of genres including hardcore punk, classic rock and power pop but managed to sound sharp and authentic.
+The Boston Phoenix described it as “one of the most pop-friendly discs that hardcore kids loved, and vice versa.”

-However, Moving Hearts’ volatility, a staple of its live shows and a driving force behind its creativity, allegedly contributed to the group’s undoing.
-Chambers began playing with the Boston post-punk outfit Bullet LaVolta.
-Meanwhile, Leonard departed, giving way to Chuck Freeman, who was firmly established as the band’s bassist by the time Burning in Water’s follow-up was released.
-Brave Noise was less brash, more polished; nestled among the breakneck jams were songs that uncoiled slowly.
-Songcraft took precedence over speed.
+Moving Hearts’ volatility, a staple of its live shows and a driving force behind its creativity, allegedly contributed to the group’s undoing.
+Chambers began doing side gigs with the Boston-based post-punkers Bullet LaVolta and Leonard left the group, replaced by Chuck Freeman, who played on the band’s second LP, Brave Noise.
+Critics noted that the disc was less brash and more polished than the debut, with breakneck jams mixed among songs that uncoiled slowly; it seemed that songcraft had taken precedence over speed.

 (by Ryan Foley)